TavstalDev/OpenMentions/README.md

 ## Description

-**OpenMentions** is a Bukkit/Spigot plugin that notifies players when they are mentioned in chat.
+**OpenMentions** is a Paper plugin that notifies players when they are mentioned in chat.
 It supports customizable notification formats, sounds, and preferences, making it easy for players to manage how they receive mention alerts.

 ## Features